Culinary & Taste

 Is Himalayan Salt A Good Source Of Iodine?

-In general, the amount of iodine in Himalayan salt is fairly low and is not considered a reliable source of iodine for dietary purposes.
+In general, the amount of iodine in Himalayan salt is fairly low and is not considered a reliable source for dietary purposes.
 Iodine is an essential nutrient that is required for the proper function of the thyroid gland, which produces hormones that regulate metabolism and other important bodily functions.

-The World Health Organization recommends that people consume at least 150 micrograms of iodine per day to prevent iodine deficiency and related health problems.
+The World Health Organization recommends that people consume at least 150 micrograms of iodide per day to prevent iodine deficiency and related health problems.
 However, the amount of iodine present in Himalayan salt is usually too low to meet this requirement.

 While some sources of Himalayan salt may contain small amounts of iodine, the amount can vary greatly depending on the specific source and quality of the salt.
 It is not uncommon for Himalayan salt to contain less than 10% of the daily recommended intake of iodine per serving.
 Therefore, it is not recommended to rely on Himalayan salt as a primary source of iodine in your diet.